matrix-org/matrix-spec-proposals/proposals/XXXX-capability-dag.md

 You would also need to consider whether a member ban was applicable in the first place, member bans might just need to be replaced with a reference to an `m.policy.rule.user`.

+##### Something that would work

+In addition to the `m.room.base_capabilities` representing the authority of the server.
+We extend `m.room.base_capabilities`, using an mxid as the `state_key` for user specific capabilities.
+We extend `m.room.base_capabilities` for a new event `m.room.user_default_capabilities` with the state key of the server.

+Then any event sent from a server will first have its sender used to search for an entry to `m.room.base_capabilities`.
+If there is an entry, then the event is authorized against that.
+Otherwise `m.room.user_default_capabilities` is used.

 #### Other options